cnwilliams/project-00/notes.md

 -->

-- create boxes that form 2 parallel lines => bootstrap
+x create boxes that form 2 parallel lines => bootstrap
 - when action occurs, respective pawn is moved to the next box (placeholder)
 - alert box (or somethign else) that announces when the pawn reaches the last box/placeholder